-Through witnessing the effect Alzheimers has on a family member’s emotional wellbeing and their path to slow mental deterioration; spurred my desire to pursue a degree in preventative care.
+Through witnessing the effect Alzheimer’s has on a family member’s emotional wellbeing and their path to slow mental deterioration; spurred my desire to pursue a degree in preventative care.
 As a young person, I used to wonder how a patient got this disease, and if there was a solution to prevent it.
 Most cases of Alzheimer’s occur later in life but alarmingly, it’s beginning to also appear in younger people.

-As the fields of lifestyle medicine and preventative care grow, researchers have found that a vegan diet is key to reduce the risk of this devastating disease.
+As the fields of lifestyle medicine and preventative care grow, researchers have found that a whole foods, plant-based diet is key to reduce the risk of this devastating disease.
 In the case of Alzheimer’s disease, our genes may not be our determined destiny.
 The question that we need to ask is: how can we alter the course of a disease that might be lurking in the future of our overall health?

 Diet and mental health

 Although it’s not as often discussed, our mental health has the same degree of importance as our physical health.
 And, just as a good diet is key to good physical health, it’s also the key to prevent Alzheimer’s disease and shield our mental health in the long run.
-In fact, it has been found that diet is interrelated with many conditions such as dementia, Alzheimer’s, and many others.
+In fact, it has been found that diet is interrelated with many conditions such as dementia, Alzheimer’s, and many other diseases of the mind.
 Astonishingly, studies indicate that diet can influence the body’s nervous system.
 A higher chance of cognitive decline is seen in patients that indulge in a diet rich in saturated fats, dairy, meat products, fat, and sugar.

-Another interesting report is that neurodegenerative disease risks are lowered with a vegan diet that is high in antioxidants, fiber, and low in saturated fats.
-It’s also been shown that cognitive health is improved with a vegan diet.
+Another interesting report is that neurodegenerative disease risks are lowered with a plant-based diet that is high in antioxidants, fiber, and low in saturated fats.
+It’s also been shown that cognitive health is improved with a whole foods, plant-based diet.
 Individuals in mid-life with plant-based diets low in saturated fats demonstrated a lower risk of dementia and Alzheimer’s disease later in life.
 The middle-aged group of low-risk patients was then compared to individuals with unhealthy diets high in meat and dairy food.
 The eye-opening results were that the latter group had a much higher risk for Alzheimer’s disease than the patients with a healthy diet.
 The healthy diet patients had an 86-90 % decreased risk of dementia and a 90-92% decreased risk of Alzheimer’s disease compared with the patients with an unhealthy diet.
 A follow-up long-term study over 20-30 years found that individuals with higher cholesterol levels in mid-life had a 50% higher risk of Alzheimer’s disease and dementia.

 Even though Alzheimer’s disease is affected by genetics and age-related factors, it does not lessen the fact that the risk of Alzheimer’s is heightened by increased blood lipids, blood pressure, and diabetes.